We audited the lidofinance/dual-governance repository at commit 8296824.

 Update: Resolved in pull request #172.

 Throughout the codebase, there are multiple contracts that deviate from the Solidity Style Guide due to having inconsistent ordering of functions.
-Functions should be grouped and ordered based on permissiveness, and within a grouping the view
+Functions should be grouped and ordered based on permissiveness, and within a grouping the view and pure functions should come last.

 To improve the project's overall legibility, consider standardizing ordering throughout the codebase as recommended by the Solidity Style Guide (Order of Functions).